 In this way, although culture affects perception, its influence is relatively small compared to individual preference and the universal principles highlighted in the participants when classifying substances.

 This indicates that, from the properties of the compounds, the classification of aromas can be predicted to a certain extent.
-In addition, this fact can explain that odors are perceived in this way due to common experiences shared by all human beings, which could consist of the perception learned from our ancestors regarding the relationship between pleasant odors and healthy and non-toxic food.
+In addition, this fact can explain that odors are perceived in this way due to common experiences shared by all human beings, which might consist of the perception learned from our ancestors regarding the relationship between pleasant odors and healthy and non-toxic food.

 The full study is located at: «The perception of odor pleasantness is shared across cultures»